hanseltime/yarn-cfn-resource-template/README.md

     * Also change your package name
 2. Update your resource name and the file name to reflect it
     * Replace in all files: Your::Resource::Here -> Your resource name
+    * Replace in all files: Your-Resource-Here -> Your resource name
     * rename your-resource-here.json to match your resource names with `-` replacing `::`
 3. Update your schema properties
     * After updating your properties, you will want to also update inputs in [inputs](./inputs/), [invoke_inputs](./invoke_inputs/). [example_cfn](./example_cfn/)